I write about edge-dwellers, the Celtic word for the capacity to go back and forth between two worlds, the mystical and the physical.

 Two envelopes, one for my husband and one for me, arrived with our voting cards.
 His was addressed to Mr. Marc Rasch.
 Mine was to Mrs. Marc Rasch.
 It was just after February 7th 1971 when Swiss men finally gave Swiss women the right to vote.
 For ages women had demanded their rights in the usual quiet orderly way that the Swiss run their country but they were ignored or scorned by men.
 I had been married for seven years and though I was finally recognized as a citizen, I wondered what had happened to Jo Ann Hansen?

-I came from New Zealand and my homeland had given women the right to vote in 1893, the first country in the world to recognize that women were politically, mentally and legally the equal to men.
-I grew up knowing men and women had similar opportunities.
+The day we women got the right to vote we were expected to devote ourselves to other people’s needs in much the same way Mrs. William Tell had done 800 years before.
+I came from New Zealand where women received the right to vote in 1893, the first country in the world to recognize that women were politically, mentally and legally the equal to men.
 Both my grandmothers worked outside their homes.
 Granny Daisy ran a hostel for young farmhands who had returned from war and were intent on finishing their education at Christchurch Technical College.
 Granny Black, a war widow, owned and directed a company that dealt in supplies for farmers.
 My university educated mother was an artist.
-I never heard the word “feminism” when I grew up.
+I loved my Swiss husband but his country angered me.

 In Switzerland, after women got voting rights, I was determined to reclaim my own life even though I knew more time was needed to change centuries of paternalism.
 Ten years after women officially became citizens, gender equality and equal pay for equal work was written into the Swiss constitution.
 But wives still could not work, chose where they would live, open a bank account, take their children on a foreign holiday or manage their personal finances without their husband’s permission.
 The husband remained the head of the household until a 1985 referendum granted equal rights within the family circle.
 By this time I had graduated from night school and worked as a teacher while publishing stories.
 Proudly, I had my name legally changed to Jo Ann Hansen Rasch.